ii887522/hydro/docs/functions/collection_ext.md

   array: T[], sortedRunSize: number = 1, compare: (left: T, right: T) => boolean = (left, right) => left > right ): void
 ```
-It sorts the `array` received by using merge sort and assuming that there is a sequence of sorted runs in the `array`.
+Sorts the `array` received by using merge sort and assuming that there is a sequence of sorted runs in the `array`.
 Each sorted run has `sortedRunSize` consecutive elements which is a part of the `array`.

 `array`: The array to be sorted from.